Skip to Content

 beeboys/Shutterstock

-August and September are the cheapest months to visit Taiwan.
+The cheapest months to visit Taiwan are in August and September.
 This period offers numerous discounts across the country, and is an excellent time for vacationers looking to visit Taiwan on a budget.

 Even though the country isn’t as pocket friendly as Cambodia or Vietnam, Taiwan is still more affordable than Hong Kong, Japan, and Singapore while offering similar service standards.